 Just a few options not sure about price on them tho.

 Salamanca Markets are good.
 You can find so many places down there to have anice lunch as well after the markets.

-Enjoy your time in Tassie and remember the warm clothes about 7 years ago
+Enjoy your time in Tassie and remember the warm clothes over 7 years ago